 - Incorrect blood alcohol content reading

 The actual defenses available to you depend on the facts and circumstances of your case.
-An experienced DUI attorney in Abington will be able to determine how to best handle your defense.
+An experienced Norristown, Pennsylvania DUI defense attorney will be able to determine how to best handle your defense.

-If you’ve been arrested for a DUI, don’t wait until it’s too late to hire an attorney.
-Contact The Law Offices of Steven E. Kellis today to schedule a free consultation.
-Call now: (267) 341-1365.
+If you’ve been arrested for a DUI in Montgomery County, Pennsylvania, don’t wait until it’s too late to hire an experienced Pennsylvania DUI defense attorney.
+Contact Abington PA DUI Lawyer Steven E. Kellis today to schedule a free consultation.
+Call now.